dyardy/dyardy/README.md

 <br>

 <p align="center">
   Welcome to my GitHub profile!
-I am a dedicated engineer and web developer with a passion for building solutions that matter.
+I am a dedicated engineer and solution architect with a passion for building solutions that matter.
 With strong communication skills and a proactive approach, I excel in fast-paced environments, delivering projects that exceed expectations.
 </p>

 # Hello!
 I'm David Yardy, PE.

-## Engineer | Web Developer
+## Engineer | Solution Architect | Team Leader

 Welcome to my GitHub profile!
 I'm a passionate engineer and web developer with a keen focus on creating impactful web applications.
 With strong communication skills and a dedication to professionalism, I aim to bridge the gap between technical and non-technical realms to deliver outstanding results.